filviu/blog/content/posts/2011/2011-05-17-shrink-resize-a-lvm-volume.md

 [/cceN_bash]
 Yep, they are all there.

-Before anything else we need to check the volume for errors (resize2fs will not work if you don&#8217;t)
+Before anything else we need to check the volume for errors (resize2fs will not work if you don't)
 [ccNe_bash]
 e2fsck -f /dev/vgname/volume
 [/ccNe_bash]